 Bagheera has all the qualities of a good caregiver: patience, the ability to listen and reason, understanding of Mowgli as a man-cub within the jungle environment, willingness to let Mowgli test himself, reliability, intelligence, common sense and loyalty.
 Who could ask for more in a caregiver?
 Baloo is a great buddy, and he and Mowgli have a deep friendship and love, but Baloo also needs the guidance of Bagheera.
 When Baloo resists the reality that Mowgli needs to return to the “man village” and be around people like himself, Bagheera needs to remind Baloo that although he loves his little buddy and thinks of him as a son, he has to see the big picture in caring for Mowgli and that he has to think about what was best for Mowgli and not just for himself.
 Those are tough choices and I remember them well.
 Caring for Ben meant never losing sight of what our priorities were.
 Like Baloo, there were many times when I felt Ben deserved to indulge in any of his whims because I did not know how long he would have that luxury.
 And, we knew that time was not on his side.
 Taking him to Walt Disney World for one last visit was a very joyful indulgence.
 There were also the gut wrenching realities.
 I remember that after Ben repeatedly said that he wanted to go home from the hospital, I just wanted to honor his wishes and I asked his doctor if it would be possible to bring him home.
 His doctor, who proved to be my Bagheera, provided the wisdom and the reasoning, and then I had to have those heartbreaking conversations with Ben.
 There were stressful times when, just like Baloo and Mowgli, we argued and sulked.
 But, the caring in caregiving never went away and neither did the love.

 I don’t know that I would run to Baloo for help in a crisis, though he might be great comic relief!
-But, Baloo was protective of Mowgli and he has a good message.
+Still, Baloo was protective of Mowgli and he has a good message.
 As caregivers, we don’t often get to “forget about your worries and your strife” and life seems much more complicated than “the bare necessities.”
-And yet, it is so important to take the time to cherish and remember the simple and wonderful aspects of our relationships and life prior to caregiving.
-Try to focus on those things when the stress becomes severe and you start to forget who you were before you were in a caregiving relationship.
+However, it is so important to take the time to cherish and remember the simple and wonderful aspects of our relationships and life prior to caregiving.
+These are the things that let you remember who you were before you were in a caregiving relationship.

 As for me, I think I was a combination of Bagheera and Baloo- a dedicated, thoughtful caregiver, acquiring skills and perspective during on the job training, with a sense of humor and incredible klutziness.
 Importantly, Ben always felt safe and secure with me.
 How about you?
 What do you consider the important skills of caregiving?
 Are you more Bagheera or Baloo?